cmu-db/noisepage-pilot/behavior/README.md

 ## BenchBase Benchmark Databases

-The following list of BenchBase benchmarks work with behavior modeling.
+The following BenchBase benchmarks have been tested to work with behavior modeling.

-- Auctionmark
+- AuctionMark
 - Epinions
-- Seats
+- SEATS
-- Sibench
+- SIBench
 - SmallBank
 - TATP
 - TPC-C